 3.Stick the warning label and safety instructions on the bottom of each glass container.

 5. Add fragrance oil and stir well with a paddle pop stick.
 The general rule for adding fragrance oil is to use 10% of the wax volume.
-So in the cause I added 70 ml of fragrance oil to 700 ml of melted wax.
+So in the case I added 70 ml of fragrance oil to 700 ml of melted wax.
 Note if using essential oil (which is more concentrated) to only use 5%.

 6. Pour into prepared glass containers.
 Use paddle pop stick with hole drilled in center to straighten your wick until your candle is completely set.